 against an iron gate.
 During exchanges Ernie spun a yarn about landing a huge fish in the nearby lake while Bobby talked about fixing grandfather clocks and making violins from scratch.

 ‘Them boys finished that programme in a few hours,’ Ernie reminds us.
 ‘How many years have you been here?’

-The Man Who Wanted To Fly is in Irish cinemas from April 29.
+The Man Who Wanted To Fly, RTÉ 1, Monday July 22 at 9.35pm.
 Read Paddy Kehoe's review here